Work-Display/Airline_Reservation_System/README.rst

-Some pre-made USERS (Registered = users that have an existing instance in their designated role's table) :
+Some premade USERS (Registered = users that have an existing instance in their designated role's table) :

-[ Please use them only to view the UI from their respective perspective.
-Don't do any create/update/delete with them.
-Create your own users for that. ]
+[ Please use them only to view the UI from their respective perspective. ]

 * ADMINS: